-- o Outreach programmes for primary eye and health check-up in the neighbouring villages. - Construction of houses for flood affected victims. - Contributions for development works in Ballari District. - o De-silting of lakes around the mines and other locations. - o Repair and Construction of roads in local areas. - o Support to the Sandur Kushala Kala Kendra (SKKK) for nurturing traditional art and craft and for creation of opportunities for supplemental income to dependents of employees and local artisans, especially tribal and backward women of the area. - A multipurpose hall, Adarsha Community Centre, provided almost free of charge to employees and local population of Sandur, for marriages and other events. - Immediate relief to fire accident victims of surrounding villages by way of free cloth, food grains, etc. - Medical help to victims of man-animal conflict in Ballari district.
+- o Free eye camps 3 to 4 times every year.
+Financial help and arrangement for medical care to patients from poor families suffering from major ailments. - o Outreach programmes for primary eye and health check-up in the neighbouring villages. - Construction of houses for flood affected victims. - o Contributions for development works in Ballari District. - De-silting of lakes around the mines and other locations. - o Repair and Construction of roads in local areas. - o Support to the Sandur Kushala Kala Kendra (SKKK) for nurturing traditional art and craft and for creation of opportunities for supplemental income to dependents of employees and local artisans, especially tribal and backward women of the area. - o A multipurpose hall, Adarsha Community Centre, provided almost free of charge to employees and local population of Sandur, for marriages and other events. - o Immediate relief to fire accident victims of surrounding villages by way of free cloth, food grains, etc. - o Medical help to victims of man-animal conflict in Ballari district.